Sonoma County

 West County

-Sebastopol, Occidental, Bodega Bay, and the communities along the Bohemian Highway form Sonoma's creative, agricultural west side.
+Sebastopol, Occidental, Graton, and the communities along the Bohemian Highway form Sonoma's creative, agricultural west side.
 Cooler temperatures, apple orchards giving way to Pinot Noir and Chardonnay vineyards, and a counterculture spirit that attracts artists, farmers, and independent thinkers.
-The coast is 30 minutes from Sebastopol — Bodega Bay, Jenner, and the Sonoma Coast deliver dramatic Pacific scenery.
+The Barlow district in Sebastopol has become a food-and-craft destination in its own right.

 Sonoma Valley